baltimoreheritage/civil-rights-heritage/criminal-injustice.md

 Richard Paul Fuke comments extensively on the relationship between the police and African Americans in Baltimore during and after the Civil War in _Imperfect equality: African Americans and the confines of white racial attitudes in post-emancipation Maryland_, writing:

 > Beginning immediately after emancipation, black Baltimoreans fell afoul of the law in unprecedented numbers, a fact that exacerbated tensions both within the black community and between it and neighboring whites.
 Between 1864 and 1870, a growing number of blacks were charged with petty theft, assault, and disorderly conduct.
 The picture that emerged from the records of the justice of the peace, the Baltimore Criminal Court, and the city jail was clearly that of people chronically at odds with the police and the justice system. […]
-> Unable to cope with the increased case load, and hard-pressed to find additional jail cells, city officials dismissed many such charges, especially those against minors, and accepted them as an unavoidable consequence of black migration and the shortage of incarceration space.
+> Unable to cope with the increased case load, and hard-pressed to find additional jail cells, city officials dismissed many such charges, especially those against minors, and accepted them as an unavoidable consequence of black migration and the shortage of incarceration space.[@fuke_imperfect_1999, 127-128]

-In a context where conservative newspapers like the _Baltimore Gazette_ charged the relationship between black migrants and crime was determined by the “inherent shortcomings,” Fuk concluded that:
+In a context where conservative newspapers like the _Baltimore Gazette_ charged the relationship between black migrants and crime was determined by the “inherent shortcomings,” Fuke concluded that:

 > The degree and intensity of public attention to migration, poverty and crime and whites’ explanation of the relationship of each to the other made it difficult for blacks to defend themselves.
 Nor was it made any easier when the city’s main law enforcement agency—the police—operated on the basis of such assumptions.
 From the start, the police were quick to call attention to the presence of rural migrants, to seek their remove to the counties from whence they came, and—when that failed to keep a close eye on their behavior.
 Such vigilance led to constant police scrutiny of the black community and the instant deployment of armed squads whenever blacks participated in public occasions either on their own or with whites.
-In short, the actions of the police served as a constant reminder of white Baltimoreans’ perception of not only blacks’ place in the community, but also of the connection between it and civic disorder.
+In short, the actions of the police served as a constant reminder of white Baltimoreans’ perception of not only blacks’ place in the community, but also of the connection between it and civic disorder.[@fuke_imperfect_1999, 130]

 ## September 1867: Policeman Frey shoots and kills Eliza Taylor

 Historian Richard Paul Fuke noted the “fatal police shooting of Eliza Taylor, a black woman, in September 1867,” quoting the _Baltimore American_:

-> A colored woman was killed under circumstances which show the spirit of hate and oppression cherished toward that portion of the population by many of the police.
+> A colored woman was killed under circumstances which show the spirit of hate and oppression cherished toward that portion of the population by many of the police.[@fuke_imperfect_1999, 131]

 The police officer involved in the shooting was acquitted of murder prompting criticism from a convention of black leaders in Baltimore, as the _Baltimore American_ reported:

-> The President [George A. Hackett] stated the object of the meeting, quoting the Declaration of Independence in proof of the fact that the colored people have no friends in Baltimore in the Governor or the police, and cited the action of the Grand Jury in discharging the Policeman Frey, charged with the murder of the colored woman, Eliza Taylor, as a specimen of the justice which is meted out to colored people in this city.
+> The President [George A. Hackett] stated the object of the meeting, quoting the Declaration of Independence in proof of the fact that the colored people have no friends in Baltimore in the Governor or the police, and cited the action of the Grand Jury in discharging the Policeman Frey, charged with the murder of the colored woman, Eliza Taylor, as a specimen of the justice which is meted out to colored people in this city.[@fuke_imperfect_1999, 131]

 Given his recent military service for the Union, Hackett reasonably expected fair treatment.
 The Maryland State Archive [biographical profile](http://msa.maryland.gov/megafile/msa/speccol/sc5400/sc5496/051300/051387/html/51387bio.html) on Hackett notes: